-A sample is defined as a smaller set of data that is chosen and/or selected from a larger population by using a predefined selection method.
-These elements are known as sample points, sampling units or observations.
-Creating a sample is an efficient method of conducting research as in most cases, it is impossible or very expensive and time consuming to research the whole population and hence researching the sample provides insights that can be applied to the whole population.
+Definition: A sample is defined as a smaller set of data that a researcher chooses or selects from a larger population by using a pre-defined selection method.
+These elements are known as sample points, sampling units, or observations.
+Creating a sample is an efficient method of conducting research.
+In most cases, it is impossible or costly and time-consuming to research the whole population.
+Hence, examining the sample provides insights that the researcher can apply to the entire population.

-For example, if a cell-phone manufacturer would like to conduct a research study on the features that the students in US Universities most use, what features they would like to see in the devices and the price that they are willing to pay for these features; an in-depth research study has to be conducted.
-This step is imperative to understand the features that have to developed, the features that have to be upgraded, pricing of the device and the go-to market strategy.
+For example, if a cell-phone manufacturer wants to conduct a feature research study among students in US Universities.
+If the researcher is looking for features that the students use, features they would like to see, and the price that they are willing to pay, an in-depth research study has to be conducted.
+This step is imperative to understand the features that need development, the features that require an upgraded, pricing of the device, and the go-to-market strategy.
 In 2016/17 alone, there were 24.7 million students enrolled in universities across the US.
-It is impossible to conduct a research on all of these students; the time spent would create the new device redundant and the money spent in development would render the study useless.
-Hence, creating a sample of universities by geographical location and further creating a sample of this students from these universities, provides a large enough number of students that this research can be conducted, with.
+It is impossible to research all of these students; the time spent would create the new device redundant, and the money spent on development would render the study useless.
+Creating a sample of universities by geographical location and further creating a sample of these students from these universities provides a large enough number of students for research.

-Typically, the population for market research is very large.
+Typically, the population for market research is enormous.
 Making an enumeration of the whole population is practically impossible.
 The sample usually represents a manageable size from this population.
-Data is then collected from these samples in the form of surveys, polls and questionnaires and this data analysis is then extrapolated to the larger population.
+Researchers then collect data from these samples in the form of surveys, polls, and questionnaires, and extrapolates this data analysis to the broader community.

 The process of deriving a sample is called a sampling method.
 Sampling forms an integral part of the research design as this method derives the quantitative data and the qualitative data that can be collected as part of a research study.
-Sampling methods can be characterized into two distinct methods: probability sampling and non-probability sampling.
+Sampling methods are characterized into two distinct approaches: probability sampling and non-probability sampling.

-Probability sampling is a method of deriving a sample where the sample objects are selected from a population based on the theory of probability.
-This sample method includes everyone in the sample and everyone has an equal chance of being selected.
+Probability sampling is a method of deriving a sample where the objects are selected from a population-based on the theory of probability.
+This method includes everyone in the population, and everyone has an equal chance of being selected.
 Hence, there is no bias whatsoever in this type of sample.
 Each person in the population can subsequently be a part of the research.
-The selection criteria of this sample is decided right at the outset of the market research study and forms an important component of research.
+The selection criteria are decided at the outset of the market research study and form an important component of research.

 Probability sampling can be further classified into four distinct types of samples.
 They are:

-- Simple random sampling: The simplest way of selecting a sample is the simple random sampling.
-In this method, each member has an equal chance of being a part of the sample.
-The objects in this sample are chosen purely on a random basis and each member has the exact same probability of being chosen.
-For example, if an University a dean would like to collect feedback from students about their perception of the teachers and level of education, all 1000 students in the University could be a part of this sample.
+- Simple random sampling: The most straightforward way of selecting a sample is simple random sampling.
+In this method, each member has an equal chance of being a part of the study.
+The objects in this sample population are chosen purely on a random basis, and each member has the same probability of being selected.
+For example, if a university dean would like to collect feedback from students about their perception of the teachers and level of education, all 1000 students in the University could be a part of this sample.
 Any 100 students can be selected at random to be a part of this sample.

 - Cluster sampling: Cluster sampling is a type of sampling method where the respondent population is divided into equal clusters.
-Clusters are identified and included in a sample on the basis of defining demographic parameters such as age, location, sex etc. which makes it extremely easy for a survey creator to derive effective inference from the feedback.
-For example, if the FDA would like to collect data about adverse side-effects from drugs, they can divide mainland US into distinctive clusters, like states.
+Clusters are identified and included in a sample based on defining demographic parameters such as age, location, sex, etc. This makes it extremely easy for a survey creator to derive practical inferences from the feedback.
+For example, if the FDA wants to collect data about adverse side effects from drugs, they can divide the mainland US into distinctive clusters, like states.
 Research studies are then administered to respondents in these clusters.
-This type of generating a sample makes the data collection in-depth and provides easy to consume and action upon, insights.
+This type of generating a sample makes the data collection in-depth and provides easy to consume and act upon, insights.

-- Systematic sampling: Systematic sampling is a sampling method where the respondents are chosen at equal intervals from a population.
-The method to select the sample is to pick a starting point and then pick respondents at a pre-defined sample interval.
-For example, while selecting 1,000 volunteers for the Olympics from an application list of 10,000 people, each applicant could be provided a count from 1 till 10,000.
-Then starting from 1 and selecting each respondent with an interval of 10, a sample of 1,000 volunteers can be got.
+- Systematic sampling: Systematic sampling is a sampling method where the researcher chooses respondents at equal intervals from a population.
+The approach to select the sample is to pick a starting point and then pick respondents at a pre-defined sample interval.
+For example, while selecting 1,000 volunteers for the Olympics from an application list of 10,000 people, each applicant is given a count of 1 to 10,000.
+Then starting from 1 and selecting each respondent with an interval of 10, a sample of 1,000 volunteers can be obtained.

-The non-probability sampling method uses the researcher’s discretion of selecting a sample.
-This type of sample is derived mostly on the basis of the researcher or statistician’s ability to get to this sample.
+The non-probability sampling method uses the researcher’s discretion to select a sample.
+This type of sample is derived mostly from the researcher’s or statistician’s ability to get to this sample.
 This type of sampling is used for preliminary research where the primary objective is to derive a hypothesis about the topic in research.
-Here each member of the population does not have an equal chance of being a part of the sample and those parameters are known only post selection to the sample.
+Here each member does not have an equal chance of being a part of the sample population, and those parameters are known only post-selection to the sample.

-Non-probability sampling can be further classified into four distinct types of samples.
+We can classify non-probability sampling into four distinct types of samples.
 They are:

-- Convenience sampling: Convenience sampling, in easy terms stands for the convenience at which a researcher can access a respondent.
+- Convenience sampling: Convenience sampling, in easy terms, stands for the convenience of a researcher accessing a respondent.
 There is no scientific method of deriving this sample.
-Researchers have nearly no authority over selecting elements of the sample and it’s purely done on the basis of proximity and not representativeness.
+Researchers have nearly no authority over selecting the sample elements, and it’s purely done on the basis of proximity and not representativeness.
 This non-probability sampling method is used when there are time and cost limitations in collecting feedback.
 For example, researchers that are conducting a mall-intercept survey to understand the probability of using a fragrance from a perfume manufacturer.
 In this sampling method, the sample respondents are chosen purely on their proximity to the survey desk and their willingness to participate in the research.

-- Judgemental/purposive sampling: The judgemental or purposive sampling method is a method of developing a sample purely on the basis and discretion of the researcher purely on the basis of nature of study along with his/her understanding of the target audience.
-In this sampling method, people who only fit the research criteria and end objective are selected and the remaining are kept out.
-For example, if the research topic is understanding what University is preferred by a student for their Masters, if the question asked is “Would you like to do your Masters?”, anything other than a response, “Yes” to this question, everyone else is excluded from this study.
+- Judgemental/purposive sampling: The judgemental or purposive sampling method is a method of developing a sample purely on the basis and discretion of the researcher purely on the basis of the nature of study along with his/her understanding of the target audience.
+In this sampling method, people who only fit the research criteria and end objectives are selected, and the remaining are kept out.
+For example, if the research topic is understanding what University a student prefers for Masters, if the question asked is “Would you like to do your Masters?” anything other than a response, “Yes” to this question, everyone else is excluded from this study.

-- Quota sampling: Quota sampling in a method of collecting a sample where the researcher has the liberty to select a sample on the basis of their strata.
-The major characteristic of this method is that two people cannot exist under two different conditions.
-For example, when a shoe manufacturer would like to understand from millenials their perception of the brand with other parameters like comfort, pricing etc. Then only females who are millenials are selected for this study as the research objective is to collect feedback about women’s shoes.
+- Quota sampling: Quota sampling is a method of collecting a sample where the researcher has the liberty to select a sample based on their strata.
+The primary characteristic of this method is that two people cannot exist under two different conditions.
+For example, when a shoe manufacturer would like to understand from millenials their perception of the brand with other parameters like comfort, pricing, etc. It selects only females who are millennials for this study as the research objective is to collect feedback about women’s shoes.

-As we have learnt above, the right sample size is important for the success of data collection in a market research study.
-But is there a right number for a sample size?
+As we have learned above, the right sample size is essential for the success of data collection in a market research study.
+But is there a correct number for sample size?
 What parameters decide the sample size?
 What are the distribution methods of the survey?
-To understand all of this and make an informed calculation of the right sample size, it is first important to understand four important variables that form the basis characteristics of a sample.
+To understand all of this and make an informed calculation of the right sample size, it is first essential to understand four important variables that form the basic characteristics of a sample.
 They are:

 - Population size: The population size is all the people that can be considered for the research study.
-This number in most cases runs into huge numbers.
+This number, in most cases, runs into huge amounts.
 For example, the population of the United States is 327 million.
 But in market research, it is impossible to consider all of them for the research study.

 To calculate the sample size, you need the following parameters.